 Learning and adopting agile principles and mindsets takes time: What organizational challenges and potential pitfalls should you consider when starting a new agile project?
 Where do agile problem-solving methodologies fit best?

-It takes a while to get agile to work.
+Like PLM, it takes a while to get agile to work.

 Essential Scrum, from Kenneth S. Rubin